operating-systems

 Mechanism

-- Management: Scheduling and context switching occur within the user process’s address space.
+Scheduling and context switching occur within user process address space.

-- Efficiency: Since no mode switch to kernel mode is required for thread switching, ULTs are extremely fast.
+No mode switch required for thread switching — ULTs are extremely fast.

-- Blocking: A significant disadvantage is that if a ULT performs a blocking system call, the entire process (including all other threads) is blocked by the kernel.
+If a ULT performs a blocking system call, the entire process (all threads) is blocked.

 Comparison

-ULTs allow for application-specific scheduling algorithms but cannot take advantage of multi-core processors, as the kernel only assigns one CPU core to the entire process.
+ULTs allow application-specific scheduling but cannot utilise multi-core processors — the kernel sees only one process.